wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/ransomware-identify-entry-points/includes/describe-threat-landscape.md

 ### Malware

 Malware is designed to intentionally harm your computer, networks, and servers.
 It's used to deliver viruses, worms, and even ransomware.
-Malware usually gets into your systems through an email attack like phishing but can come from other sources.
+Malware usually gets into your systems through an email attack, like phishing, but can come from other sources.